IBM/rpg-genai-data/docs/pages/task/explain_procedure.md

 | `LIB1/VALIDATION_PGM` | Called Program    | Validates input fields such as customer ID, order quantity, and product codes before processing. |

 ##### Data and Messaging Components
-These include data areas, data queues, and other that store or transmit data used by the program.
+These include data areas, data queues, and other that store or transmit data used by the procedure.
 Example:
 | Component Name        | Type       | Description                                                                 |
 |-----------------------|------------|-----------------------------------------------------------------------------|